-At the Convent of Jesus and Mary Infant School & Nursery we believe that a quality English curriculum is essential to develop pupil’s love of Reading, Writing, Speaking and Listening.
-We aim to foster an appreciation of our rich and varied literary heritage and a fondness for READING widely and regularly.
+At the Convent of Jesus and Mary Infant School & Nursery we believe that a quality English curriculum is essential to develop pupil’s love of Speaking and Listening, Reading, and Writing.
+We aim to foster an appreciation of our rich and varied literary heritage and a love of READING at home and school for purpose and pleasure.
 We recognise the importance of nurturing a culture where pupils take pride in their WRITING, can write clearly and accurately and adapt their language and style for a range of contexts.
 We endeavour to inspire all pupils to use their skills of SPEAKING and LISTENING confidently in their communication with others, their discussions and debate to further their learning.

 We believe that pupils must develop a secure knowledge-base in Literacy, which follows a clear pathway of progression as they advance through the primary curriculum.
 Furthermore, securing strong foundations in Literacy skills is crucial to ensure our pupils acquire a high-quality education as they move through the next stages of their education to guarantee they have the necessary tools to participate fully as members of society.

 Our curriculum closely follows the aims of the 2014 National Curriculum for English.
 Therefore, we aim to ensure our pupils;